KPZ Equation from non-simple variations on open ASEP: Quantitative Classical Replacement Lemma

-We now proceed to prove the estimate \eqref{eq:2B}; following the usual strategy for the two-blocks estimate in \cite{GPV}, for example illustrated in the proof of Proposition 4.4 in \cite{DT} combined with the preliminary calculations before taking expectation in our proof of \eqref{eq:1B}, it suffices to estimate

-Again, following standard practice with the two-blocks estimate in \cite{GPV} as detailed in the proof of Proposition 4.4 in \cite{DT} and combining this with the entropy inequality from Lemma \ref{lemma:EntIneqInt}, we have the following estimate for any $\delta \in \R_{>0}$ arbitrarily small but universal:
+}Again, following { the standard two-blocks estimate in \cite{GPV} as detailed in the proof of Proposition 4.4 in \cite{DT}} and combining this with the entropy inequality from Lemma \ref{lemma:d1b5}, we have the following estimate for any $\delta \in \R_{>0}$ arbitrarily small but universal: